fingerfen/erds/README.md

 # erds
-This is a docker file for erds, SV calling
+This is a docker file for erds1.1, SV calling